g-otn/GameServerEC2Discord/README.md

 - replace `<myserver>.duckdns.org` with the `hostname` you put in the Terraform `servers.tf` config for that server

 > [!NOTE]
-> Your SSH client may give you a warning or fail when connecting due to the IP changing between server restarts.
+> Your SSH client may fail when connecting due to the IP changing between server restarts.
 > You can delete the `~/.ssh/known_hosts` file as a quick workaround.
+You may also need to clear your DNS cache.

 ### Useful info and commands